 Maryna Z.

-Maryna Z. about 6 years ago Daniel Mockaitis
+Maryna Z. over 6 years ago Daniel Mockaitis

 Hi there!
 Yeap, that is possible and the backend part will remain almost the same as described in the article.
 Though you'll need to create a custom checkout form depending on your project's frontend.
 I hope this information is helpful ;)